lab47/lace/README.md

 (def-something baz ...)
 ```

 Symbol `baz` is introduced inside `def-something` macro.
 The code is totally valid.
 However, the linter will output the following error: `Parse error: Unable to resolve symbol: baz`.
 This is because by default the linter assumes external vars (`bar/def-something` in this case) to hold functions, not macros.
 The good news is that you can tell Joker that `bar/def-something` is a macro and thus suppress the error message.
 To do that you need to add `bar/def-something` to the list of known macros in Joker configuration file.
-The configuration file is called `.joker` and should be in the same directory as the target file, or in its parent directory, or in its parent's parent directory etc up to the root directory.
-When reading from stdin Joker will look for a `.joker` file in the current working directory.
+The configuration file is called `.lace` and should be in the same directory as the target file, or in its parent directory, or in its parent's parent directory etc up to the root directory.
+When reading from stdin Joker will look for a `.lace` file in the current working directory.
 The `--working-dir <path/to/file>` flag can be used to override the working directory that Joker starts looking in.
-Joker will also look for a `.joker` file in your home directory if it cannot find it in the above directories.
+Joker will also look for a `.lace` file in your home directory if it cannot find it in the above directories.
 The file should contain a single map with `:known-macros` key:

 ```clojure
 {:known-macros [bar/def-something foo/another-macro ...]}